briankchan/SVMod/README.md

 	4. Change the game language back to English.
 	5. Start the game to download data.
 (Again, not sure this is necessary.)
 5. Run the executable and use the second option to copy the modded files to your Shadowverse installation.

+Note: The order in which mods are applied is not set, so if multiple mods alter the same file, it's best to keep only the desired version of the file and to remove all other versions from their mod folders.

 ## Mods